X

 Artist's impression of the AN/SPY-7(V)1 radar-fitted Aegis System Equipped Vessel (ASEV).
 Photo: Japan Ministry of Defense

-The Japanese Ministry of Defense has formally awarded a local shipbuilding company 700 million yen ($4.7 million) to develop the country’s second Aegis System Equipped Vessel (ASEV).
+The Japanese Ministry of Defense has formally contracted a local shipbuilding company to develop the country’s second Aegis System Equipped Vessel (ASEV).

-The defense ministry signed a contract with Japan Marine United Corporation (JMUC) last week after awarding a 1.7-billion-yen ($11.5 million) contract to Mitsubishi Heavy Industries (MHI) on August 23 to build the first ASEV.
+The ministry signed a contract with Japan Marine United Corporation last week after awarding a contract to Mitsubishi Heavy Industries on August 23 to build the first ASEV.

-Tokyo requested the Aegis vessels in its 2023 budget as a deterrent to North Korea’s ballistic missile threats and as an alternative to the canceled land-based Aegis Ashore ballistic missile defense system.
+Tokyo requested the Aegis vessels with a total funding allocation of 373.1 billion yen ($2.6 billion) to deter North Korea’s ballistic missile threats and as an alternative to the canceled land-based Aegis Ashore ballistic missile defense system.

-The first ASEV is expected from MHI by 2027 and will be commissioned by March 2028.
+The first ASEV is expected from Mitsubishi by 2027 and will be commissioned by March 2028.

-Meanwhile, the second vessel is anticipated from JMUC by 2028, with commissioning scheduled for March 2029.
+Meanwhile, the second vessel is anticipated by 2028, with commissioning scheduled for March 2029.

 ASEV Size